 Every system is built on assumptions.
 Economy is no exception.
 At the root of economy is the concept of scarcity.
 Scarcity is the belief that given a growing population of human beings on the planet, there is not enough goods for everyone.
 Scarcity is the opposite of abundance.
 Our world is dominated by the myth of scarcity, whereas it is the poor allocation and usage of our natural resources that give the illusion of scarcity.
 For example there’s well enough food for everyone on this planet but we can’t help having obese people on one side and people dying from famine on the other side.
 Can the Earth accommodate 8 billion inhabitants?
 Certainly—but not 8 billion who want the standards of living of the average American.

 The belief in scarcity and the fear of not having enough has led to a rampant consumerism that precipitates the destruction of our natural habitat and environment.
 If you really want to address many of our global issues today, you need to address its foundation.
 People need to understand that scarcity is a lie and it’s only the greed of some people and their refusal to share equally that has led to our present situation.
-An entire system has been built on this false belief and the problem is not that this deceptive system exist, the problem is that we are allowing it to endure to this day.
+An entire system has been built on this false belief and the problem is not that this deceptive system exist.
+The problem is that we believed it, as a collective, and that we are still allowing it to endure to this day.

 In order to keep the economic engine from stalling, another key feature of economy is the necessity for the price of goods to increase indefinitely.
 That is what is called inflation and if you listen to the economic news you can’t help but hearing about inflation.
 Why?
 Because it’s a key measure of the performance of the economy at a given time and it impacts many other variable of the complex economic machine.